 Color in Patterns

-There are several patterns you could try out using stained concrete.
+There are several patterns you could try out using concrete stained floors.
 A checkered floor is one of the most popular and is ideal for commercial spaces or a really quirky home.
 You can use alternate colors that either contrast or complement each other.
 These can be done by creating stencils to help control where the color goes.
 Other patterns and prints you could try are stripes, floral, polka dots, swirls, plaid and more.

 Why settle for one color when there are numerous hues to choose from?
 The great thing about concrete stains is that it comes in a wide range of colors.
 You can use as many as you want.
 Create a kaleidoscope-inspired design on the floor and add some custom designs on it if you want.